 Surf camp instructor recovering from shark bite

 TYBEE ISLAND, Ga.
-(WTOC/Gray News) - In just a matter of seconds, a surf camp along the Georgia coast turned quite scary for some when the instructor was attacked by a shark.
+(WTOC) - In just a matter of seconds, a surf camp on Tybee Island turned quite scary for some when the instructor was attacked by a shark.

-A few days later, he says he’s ready to share his experience and spread ocean awareness, WTOC-TV reported.
+A few days later, he says he’s ready to share his experience and spread ocean awareness.

 Atsushi Yamada has been teaching surf lessons on the island for more than 10 years.
 He says he always makes sure, no matter their age, that his surfers are aware of the risks in the water.